KatherLab/genml/README.md

    Add the mapping to conf/feature_params/mapping.yml

 ## To-Do List
-- [ ] Skip feature extraction when .h5 is existing
+- [x] Skip feature extraction when feature file is existing
 - [ ] Remove the register step for tokenizer and encoder
 - [x] Option to output cls token as embedding
 - [ ] Dock container